 Elm trees should not be topped, but rather thinned, reduced, and pruned away from buildings.
 Although they will survive, suckers that grow back will be weakly attached, and the tree will be ugly.
 This tree will need maintenance for the rest of its life, and there is no way to make it look like a tree again.
 Consider removing these trees instead.

-Many other trees, like oak, or locust, will usually just die from the stress of topping.
+Many other trees, like oak, locust, or cottonwood (like the one pictured) may just die from the stress of topping.